Kelly Barnhill (author): Writing career

-Many of Barnhill’s stories sprout from what she has felt herself or seen.
-Barnhill was inspired by author Ray Bradbury, famous for his novel Fahrenheit 451, and fairytales.
+Many of Barnhill’s stories come from her experiences after being inspired by Fahrenheit 451 author Ray Bradbury and fairytales.

-Barnhill describes her younger self as “lonely” and “socially awkward” at the middle school she attended up until seventh grade.
+Barnhill says she was “lonely” and “socially awkward” at the middle school she attended until seventh grade.
 She never felt comfortable in her own skin and found herself in multiple bullying situations unable to stand up for herself in her self-conscious state.
 With the help of her mother, Barnhill was transferred to an all-girls Catholic school where she was taught by “go-getter” nuns.
 The feeling of insecurity led to her being bullied and to her transfer of schools which can be seen in her stories, like in When Women Were Dragons.
 In this particular novel, main character Alexandra “Alex” Green feels isolated from her classmates in her Catholic school because of her maturity and intelligence.
 At the new school, Alex finds herself exploring the idea of other sexualities, specifically with her interactions with her childhood friend, Sonja, who was torn away from her and later reconnected with her during a protest.

-Likewise, Barnhill learned about a powerful form of activism at her new school where the principal had walked hand-in-hand with Martin Luther King Jr., saying that ‘It was the first time I had seen that kind of activism that was part of everybody's story.’
+Barnhill learned about a powerful form of activism at her new school where the principal had walked hand-in-hand with Martin Luther King Jr., saying that ‘It was the first time I had seen that kind of activism that was part of everybody's story.’
 Witnessing such a moment is also seen in When Women Were Dragons when women are said to turn into dragons and actively fight for an equal place in society among men.
 This process of women “dragoning” affects everyone in the novel, sparking an effort for a change in gender roles.